zenorocha/liferay-learn/docs/dxp-cloud/latest/en/build-and-deploy/using-a-custom-service.md

 # Using a Custom Service

 DXP Cloud allows you to run more than just the standard set of services provided out-of-the-box.
-You can also create and deploy a custom service for anything that would best run within DXP Cloud, but outside of your other services. <!-- This sentence feels rough. -->
+You can also create and deploy a custom service to run any new processes within the DXP Cloud infrastructure.

 ```note::
    You must have sufficient hardware resources provisioned to be able to add a custom service.
 You can allocate additional resources for custom services during the provisioning process.